HarshaKy/weather-app-final/README.md

     npm run dev

-After running:
+After running,
-  Open browser and type in the URL:
+  open browser and type in the URL:

 	http://localhost:3000/